MattKleinsmith/dockerfiles/fastai/README.md

 # Docker for fast.ai

-This is for people who have their own deep learning workstation.
-If you don't have one, consider using [Paperspace](http://forums.fast.ai/t/paperspace-setup-help/9290) to rent GPU access, or [building your own workstation](https://www.topbots.com/deep-confusion-misadventures-in-building-a-machine-learning-server/).
+If you don't have your own deep learning workstation, consider using [Paperspace](http://forums.fast.ai/t/paperspace-setup-help/9290) to rent GPU access instead of using Docker, or consider [building your own workstation](https://www.topbots.com/deep-confusion-misadventures-in-building-a-machine-learning-server/).

-As of this writing (2018-01-12), the Docker image works with [lesson1.ipynb](https://github.com/fastai/fastai/blob/master/courses/dl1/lesson1.ipynb).
+As of January 12, 2018, the Docker image works with [the lesson1 notebook](https://github.com/fastai/fastai/blob/master/courses/dl1/lesson1.ipynb).
+I haven't tested it with other fast.ai notebooks yet.

 ## Why Docker